jpfluger/examples/ubuntu-14.04/squid.md

 NoProxy         localhost, 127.0.0.*
 ```

 Generate a cntlm password hash.
+This is not necessary for the current setup but it is here should you desire to implement additional accesses controls on the web-proxy.

 ```bash
 $ sudo cntlm -H